Inc0mple/DungeonCrawler1DProject/README.md

   4) 3 minute video

 ### Map generator
 1. Make a function, generateMap(x,y), that takes in 2 arguements which will determine the size of the map (Maybe reject if area is below certain number).
+Maybe try 20x20 first?
 2. Function returns a list of list. eg:
 [
 ["0", "0", "0", "0", "0"],